greenorbitspace/hub/userguide/content/en/docs/glossary/s/send-limit.md

 ---
 title: Send Limit
 ref: send-limit
+weight: 1
+exported_at: '2025-06-16T15:03:46.678575+00:00'
-description: The term "Send Limit" refers to the maximum number of messages or communications that can be sent within a specific period of time, often set to manage resources, prevent spam, or comply with regulations in marketing and communication efforts.
+definition: The term "Send Limit" refers to the maximum number of messages, emails, or communications that can be sent within a specified timeframe, often implemented to manage resources, prevent spam, and ensure compliance with communication regulations.
-notion_page_id: 214d6625-c679-80dc-88c1-eeb23f308a59
-exported_at: '2025-06-16T14:23:53.736964+00:00'
 tags:
 - Marketing
-category:
+- Email
+id: GL126
+categories:
 - Marketing & Communication
-id: GL126
 ---